genomehubs/goat-ui/static/landing.md

 - Operate as the sequencing tracking system for the Earth Biogenome Project Network

 ## How to use GoaT Search

 GoaT is a powerful data aggregator, optimized to allow complex queries.
 The user interface (UI) allows visualization of query results in tabular format and reports.
 Resulting links are equivalent to those created by using GoaT's [API](https://goat.genomehubs.org/api-docs/) endpoints.
 Simple searches can be done on GoaT as follows:

-1. Select your favorite taxon and play with the icons displayed under GoaTs search box
+1. Select your favorite taxon and play with the icons displayed under GoaT's search box

 2. Use the **result columns** icon below the search box to select the metadata you would like to display for your search